Bogdan-Ciurea/algorithm-visualizer/assets/DesignDocument.md

  - The Trees, Sorting and Search Structures have the same description the the Graph Structure one

 ## Utils.h
+This file will be responsible for defining all the Colors that we are going to use in the project, all the enumerators and the libraries.

 ## Node Class